 What is mooting?

-In essence, a moot is a competition that centres on a fictional legal appeal case to either the Court of Appeal or to the House of Lords.
+In essence, a ‘moot’ is a competition that centres on a fictional legal appeal case to either the Court of Appeal or to the House of Lords.
 Two-person teams representing the appellants and respondents each present their arguments before a judge (usually a practising lawyer, lecturer or actual judge) in the setting of a mock court.
-Each mooter has a limited time to speak and respond to questioning by the judge.
+Each mooter has a limited time to speak and respond to the judge’s questioning.

-Most university law schools have a mooting/debating society, so there should be opportunities to moot near you.
-The four Inns of Court in London also each have a mooting society: the Lincoln’s Inn mooting and debating clubs, the Inner Temple mooting society, the Middle Temple Rosamond Smith mooting competition and the Gray’s Inn moot nights.
+Most university law schools have a mooting or debating society, so there should be opportunities to moot near you.
+In addition, the four Inns of Court in London each have a mooting society: the Lincoln’s Inn mooting and debating clubs, the Inner Temple mooting society, the Middle Temple Rosamond Smith mooting competition and the Gray’s Inn moot nights.

-Some of the more well-known UK moots include the ESU/Essex Court Chambers National Mooting Competition and the UKLSA National Advocacy/Mooting Competition.
-It is even possible to moot internationally - opportunities include the European Human Rights Moot Court Competition in Strasbourg and the Senior Moot, which is run by The City Law School.
+Some of the more well-known UK moots include the ESU/Essex Court Chambers National Mooting Competition and the OUP and ICCA National Mooting Competition.
+It is even possible to moot internationally – opportunities include the European Human Rights Moot Court Competition in Strasbourg and the Senior Moot, which is run by The City Law School.